carltheperson/advanced-js-objects/chapters/chapter-3.md

 > 💡 You can check if an Object is frozen with `Object.isFrozen`
 >

-> Warning: It’s not possible to undo any of the above restrictions.
+> ⚠️ It’s not possible to undo any of the above restrictions.
 Once applied, your Object will remain restricted for its entire lifetime.
 It is, however, still possible to copy its properties into a new non-restricted Object.
 >

 ### Table of Object restrictions